-All of the Company's trade and other receivables have been reviewed for indicators of impairment.
+All of the Company's receivables have been reviewed for indicators of impairment.
 Certain receivables were identified to be impaired; hence, adequate amounts of allowance for impairment have been recognized.
-The impaired receivables pertain to long outstanding contract receivables and advances to related parties.
+The impaired receivables pertain to long-outstanding contract receivables and advances to related parties which are doubtful of collection.